cjburkey01/Monopoly/README.md

 # jNopoly

-Simple Monopoly in Java, without any external libraries, too!
+Simple Monopoly(Game) in Java, without any external libraries, too!

 Everything is subject to change until this project reaches beta.

-## Current stage: *PRE-ALPHA 0.0.0 PRE-PATCH 5*
+## Current stage: *PRE-ALPHA 0.0.0 PRE-PATCH 6*